CASP Published Anti-SLAPP Appellate Opinions

-The seven published appellate opinions on anti-SLAPP cases that CASP’s founder and director, Mark Goldowitz, prevailed in are listed below.
+The ten published appellate opinions on anti-SLAPP cases that CASP’s founder and director, Mark Goldowitz, along with his clients, prevailed in are listed below.

 Wong v.
 Jing